 - veterinary practice providing HGPs for vet authorisation from another practice.

 Complete the operating plan template for sellers of HGPs.
 You may submit an operating plan in a different format, provided you meet ACVM expectations for sellers of HGPs.
 If you don't use the template, assessment may take longer and cost more.

 - ACVM expectations of HGP sellers with an approved operating plan [PDF, 157 KB]

 - Operating plan template for sellers of hormonal growth promotants [DOC, 453 KB]

 Authorising purchase and use of RVMs (including HGPs)

-All veterinarians with current practising certificates issued by the Veterinary Council of New Zealand (VCNZ) may authorise the purchase and use of RVMs.
+If you are a veterinarian with a current practising certificate issued by the Veterinary Council of New Zealand (VCNZ) you may authorise the purchase and use of RVMs.